rodralez/NaveGo/README.md

 An URL to NaveGo should be provided as the following cite:

-Gonzalez, Rodrigo.
-(2021, March 18).
-NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis (Version 1.3).
-Zenodo. http://doi.org/10.5281/zenodo.4617258
+Gonzalez, Rodrigo (2022).
+NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.
+NaveGo Release v1.4 (v1.4).
+Zenodo. https://doi.org/10.5281/zenodo.6549626

 # Donations